 On the criteria measured, the MACE Program had no apparent longitudinal effect on the occupational decision-making ability (as defined in this study) of the students tested.
 Several limitations of the study should be considered in this conclusion: 1) sample size was small and limited to a rural, all-white population; 2) other measures may detect advantageous effects of the program.
 However, it is recommended that a program such as MACE be part of a total K-12 career development program rather than a one grade level experience.

 De Vries, Gary Lynn, "Assessing the Impact of the Mobile Assisted Career Exploration Unit 3 Years Later" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5726.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .